KatDost/imitatebias/docs/index.md

 ## API Documentation and Examples

-* [IMITATE](/imitate/) to fit one multivariate Gaussian to a real-valued tabular dataset.
+* [IMITATE](/imitatebias/imitate/) to fit one multivariate Gaussian to a real-valued tabular dataset.
-* [MIMIC](/mimic/) to fit a multivariate Gaussian mixture model to a real-valued tabular dataset where multiple clusters are to be expected.
+* [MIMIC](/imitatebias/mimic/) to fit a multivariate Gaussian mixture model to a real-valued tabular dataset where multiple clusters are to be expected.
-* [CANCELS](/cancels/) is specifically designed for chemical compound datasets.
+* [CANCELS](/imitatebias/cancels/) is specifically designed for chemical compound datasets.
-* [Data and Bias Generators](/generators/) lets you generate biased datasets to try out the methods.
+* [Data and Bias Generators](/imitatebias/generators/) let you generate biased datasets to try out the methods.

 ## Citation